 It doesn't matter whether the sun is shining brightly or cold outdoors.
 Boxelder bugs will emerge in the spring in search of trees to feed upon and a place to lay eggs.

-These brilliant red, black, or orange pests with reddish-orange lines on their back are popular throughout the U.S. Adults grow to approximately one-half of an inch long.
+These insects of brilliant red, black, or orange boxelder beetles with reddish-orange lines on their back are popular throughout the U.S. Adults grow to approximately one-half of an inch long.

 Boxelder bugs primarily feed on the juice of box elder trees, yet may also be discovered on maple and other trees.
 Although they are a nuisance, they seldom do serious damage to the trees to eat upon.